-Located on the site of the historic Fireweed Theater, the Fireweed Business Center in Anchorage is a 104,000 square foot facility in Anchorage.
+Located on the site of the historic Fireweed Theater, the Fireweed Business Center is a 104,000 square foot facility in Anchorage.
 Productivity and comfort are the primary objectives for the occupants of the eight-floor business center.
 The city of Anchorage experiences up to 22 hours of daylight in the summer and low glare-inducing sun angles during the winter.
 Both solar and glare control were critical.
 However, solving these issues with conventional blinds would mean blocking the stunning views of the outdoors that are a source of inspiration and motivation for all Alaskans.

-“CIRI wanted to develop a building that was not just about a square office space,” says Chad Nugent, project manager for CIRI.
+“CIRI wanted to develop a building that was not just about a square office space,” says Chad Nugent, Project Manager for CIRI.
 “It was very important to reduce glare, solar gain and the feeling of hot spots.”

-Along with other technologies such as light diffusing and vacuum insulated panels, over 13,000 square feet of View Dynamic Glass is installed on the majority of the vertical glazing of the south, west, and east façades.
+Along with other technologies such as light diffusing and vacuum insulated panels, over 13,000 square feet of View Smart Glass is installed on the majority of the vertical glazing of the south, west, and east façades.

-Views and connection to the outdoors are preserved with View Dynamic Glass, creating an enhanced work environment for all occupants.
-According to an initial energy and benefits model, View Dynamic Glass will enable a 22 percent reduction in peak-cooling load, allowing for a smaller overall HVAC system.
+Views and connection to the outdoors are preserved with View Smart Glass, creating an enhanced work environment for all occupants.
+According to an initial energy and benefits model, View Smart Glass will enable a 22 percent reduction in peak-cooling load, allowing for a smaller overall HVAC system.
 3,105 annual hours of potential glare are mitigated with a solution that allows occupants to keep the view while blocking the glare.

-“The views from the building are just absolutely gorgeous,” says Brian Stump, architect for RIM Architects.
+“The views from the building are just absolutely gorgeous,” says Brian Stump, Architect for RIM Architects.
 “Not having to pull down shades in front of that view is just going to be fantastic for the occupants.”